SeldonIO/alibi/CONTRIBUTING.md

 We welcome PRs from the community.
 This document outlines the standard practices and development tools we use.

-When you contribute code, you affirm that the contribution is your original work and that you license the work to the project under the project's open source license.
-Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.
+When you contribute code, you affirm that the contribution is your original work and that you license the work to the project under the project's license.
+Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's license and warrant that you have the legal authority to do so.

 ## Getting started
 The easiest way to get started is to clone `alibi` and install it locally together with all the development dependencies